 The leaders of Spain and Portugal's Socialist Parties began a weekend summit meeting on Saturday (17 June).

-The leaders of Spain and Portugal's Socialist Parties began a weekend summit meeting on Saturday (17 June).
+Background: The leaders of Spain and Portugal's Socialist Parties began a weekend summit meeting on Saturday (17 June).
 The talks were held in towns on either side of the Spanish-Portuguese border and dealt with prospective membership of the European Common Market and relations with the North Atlantic Treaty Organisation (NATO).

 SYNOPSIS: Dr. Mario Soares, the Socialist Portuguese Prime Minister, arrived in the Spanish border town of Badajoz for the first session of the summit meeting.
 Since Portugal was a founder member of NATO opposition of Spanish Socialists to Spain's entry into the alliance was a major topic of the talks.
 Dr. Soares was met by Felipe Gonzalez-leader of the Spanish Socialist Party, formed by a merger of Spain's two main socialist groups earlier this year.
 Dr. Soares has campaigned for greater co-operation between Portuguese and Spanish Socialists since becoming leader of Portugal's socialist-led coalition government.